1986 Miller High Life 400: Qualifying

+Qualifying was scheduled to be split into two rounds, with the first round scheduled to be held on Friday, February 21, at 3:00 PM EST, and the second round scheduled to be held on Saturday, February 22, at 11:30 AM EST. The first round would have set positions 1-20, while the second round would have set positions 21-30 for drivers who had not locked in during the first round.
+However, the first round was immediately cancelled due to mist.
+The second round was then attempted to be run, but was then also cancelled after 23 cars made runs due to rain.

 As a result of qualifying being cancelled, the starting lineup was set by a rained-out procedure.
 Positions 1-18 were given based on the current 1986 owner's points, positions 19-20 were given to winners in the 1985 NASCAR Winston Cup Series who had not qualified by owner's points, and positions 21-30 were given to the teams who had both had their entry blanks received by NASCAR and had checked in at the NASCAR on-track check-in hauler the earliest.
 In addition, one provisional was given out of the maximum two allowable.
 As a result of this system, Hendrick Motorsports' Geoff Bodine won the pole.
 Four drivers failed to qualify.